-Colorado Travel Spending

-In 2020, statewide direct travel spending dropped to \$15.4 billion, a 36.3% decrease from 2019 levels.
+Colorado Travel Spending In 2020, statewide direct travel spending dropped to \$15.4 billion, a 36.3% decrease from 2019 levels.
 From 2011-2019, Colorado travel-related spending grew at an average annual growth rate of 5.5%.

-Denver County

-Denver County accounts for approximately a quarter of all travel-related spending in the state of Colorado.
+Denver County Denver County accounts for approximately a quarter of all travel-related spending in the state of Colorado.
 Denver County's 56% loss in travel spending is significantly higher than the statewide average of 36.3%.
 El Paso, Arapahoe, Routt, and Larimer Counties also experienced high levels of absolute spending losses.

-Direct Destination Spending + Other Spending
+Direct Destination Spending

++ Other Spending

+=

 Total Direct Travel Spending

 What is total direct travel spending?
 Total direct travel spending includes both direct destination spending (94% of total) and other spending (6% of total).
 Direct destination spending refers to all spending on goods and services by visitors at the destination.
-Other spending refers to expenditures at travel arrangement companies located in Colorado and spending on air by residents to leave the state for travel elsewhere.
-These expenditures directly support the travel industry in Colorado but are not considered destination spending.
+Other spending refers to expenditures at travel arrangement companies located in Colorado, convention and trade show operations, and spending on air by residents to leave the state for travel elsewhere.
+These expenditures directly support the travel industry in Colorado but are not considered visitor spending in our methodology.

 Employment

 Direct Travel-Related Employment

-Direct travel-related employment decreased by 31,700 in 2020.
+Direct travel-related employment decreased by 38,200 in 2020.

-Employment in Accommodations and Food Services lost 19,900 jobs.
+Employment in Accommodations and Food Services lost 23,100 jobs.

-Colorado Travel Employment

-In 2020, statewide direct travel-related employment dropped to approximately 149,500, a 17.5% decrease from 2019 levels.

-From 2011-2019, Colorado travel-related employment grew at an average annual growth rate of 3.2%.
+Colorado Travel Employment In 2020, statewide direct travel-related employment dropped to approximately 149,500, a 20.3% decrease from 2019 levels.
+From 2011-2019, Colorado travel-related employment grew at an average annual growth rate of 3.6%.

-Travel Industry Breakout

-The greatest overall job loss came from Accommodations and Food Services, which lost an estimated 19,900 jobs.
-Other Travel (resident air travel leaving the state and travel arrangement services) experienced the highest year over year percentage decrease (-21%) of the travel-related sectors.
+Travel Industry Breakout The greatest overall job loss came from Accommodations and Food Services, which lost an estimated 23,100 jobs.
+Ground Transportation, as well as Arts, Entertainment, & Recreation and Other Travel (resident air travel leaving the state and travel arrangement services) also experienced sharp year over year percentage decreases.
 What is direct travel-related employment?
 Direct travel-related employment refers to the total number of full and part-time jobs directly attributable to travel spending.
 While few jobs exist solely due to travel in Colorado, a significant share of many industries' earnings come from travel-related spending.
 Part of these earnings are used to pay employees in the form of income and benefits.
-Based on average salaries for employees in the various travel-related industries in Colorado, a total employment number attributable to travel can be reached.
+Based on average salaries for employees in the various travel-related industries in Colorado, a total employment number attributable to travel can be reached

-In 2019, every \$1 million in travelrelated spending resulted in 7.5 jobs for the industry.
+In 2019, every \$1 million in travelrelated spending resulted in 7.5 jobs for the industry\.

-^{}Note: The relationship between spending and employment is generally about 7 or 8 jobs to \$1m spent.
+\Note: The relationship between spending and employment is generally about 7 or 8 jobs to \$1m spent.
 The COVID pandemic changed the relationship to approximately 10:1, as many businesses retained their employees despite difficult economic conditions.

 Earnings

+\$8.0B

+\$6.0B

+\$4.0B

+\$2.0B

+\$0.0B

 Direct Travel-Related Earnings

-Direct travel-related earnings decreased by \$717 million in 2020.
+Direct travel-related earnings decreased by \$969 million in 2020.

-Large counties lose a combined \$339 million in 2020.
+Large counties lose a combined \$429 million in 2020.

-Colorado Travel Earnings

-In 2020, statewide travel-related earnings dropped to \$6.7 billion, a 9.7% decrease from 2019 levels.

-From 2011-2019, Colorado travelrelated earnings grew at an average annual growth rate of 7.6%.
+Colorado Travel Earnings In 2020, statewide travel-related earnings dropped to \$6.7 billion, a 12.7% decrease from 2019 levels 2015 From 2011-2019, Colorado travelrelated earnings grew at an average annual growth rate of 8.0%.

-Earnings by County Size

-Denver, Eagle, Arapahoe, Summit, and Larimer Counties accounted for 47% (or \$339M) of the total loss in travel-related earnings in Colorado for 2020.
+Earnings by County Size Denver, Eagle, Arapahoe, Summit, and Larimer Counties accounted for 44% (or \$429M) of the total loss in travel-related earnings in Colorado for 2020.

 (Revenue - Cost of Goods Sold - Expenses - Taxes)

 Earnings

 What are direct travel-related earnings?